A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Summary

-\ifshort We have demonstrated that underlying many PAC-Bayes bounds is a (typically implicit) supermartingale or reverse submartingale structure.
-This structure enables us to leverage Ville's inequalities to obtain time-uniform bounds and relax traditional distributional assumptions.
-Beyond these generalizations, we also hope to have provided a more unified view of the wide range of existing PAC-Bayes bounds, and to have supplied easier ways to discover future bounds. \fi
+Aside from applications to neural networks, there are additional practical benefits of the time-uniform nature of our results.
+Beyond those applications mentioned in the introduction, PAC-Bayes bounds have been used in bandit problems \citep{seldin2012pac,flynn2022lifelong,flynn2022pac}, policy evaluation \citep{fard2011pac,sakhi2023pac}, multiple testing \citep{blanchard2007occam}, estimating means of random vectors \citep{catoni2017dimension}, and domain adaptation \citep{germain2016new}.
+Several of these applications could benefit from our techniques.
+For instance, \citet{seldin2012pac} rely on a union bound to cover all time steps which might be circumvented by our analysis, leading to tighter bounds for contextual bandits.
+Similarly, our techniques applied to those of \citet{blanchard2007occam} may lead to better bounds for sequential multiple testing procedures (bandit multiple testing for instance, see \citealp{jamieson2018bandit} and \citealp{xu2021unified}), and anytime-valid off-policy evaluation, in which there has been recent interest \citep{waudby2022anytime}.
+Overall, we hope our work contributes to the increasing interest in applying PAC-Bayes ideas to interactive learning settings, which have a wider scope for applications.

-\textbf{Acknowledgements.} We graciously thank Felix Biggs, who pointed out a flaw in the first version of the paper.
+\textbf{Acknowledgements.} We graciously thank Felix Biggs who pointed out a flaw in the first version of the paper.
+We also thank the anonymous referees for valuable feedback which improved the paper.
+The authors acknowledge support from NSF grants IIS-2229881 and DMS-2310718.
 BC was partially supported by the Natural Sciences and Engineering Research Council of Canada.